-The Fund will incorporate a derivatives overlay strategy that contains three specific risk management components: 1.)
+The Fund incorporates a derivatives overlay strategy that contains three specific risk management components: 1.)
 Tactical Asset Allocation (TAA) Overlay, 2.)
-Tail Risk Management (TRM) and 3.)
-Real Return Overlay (RRO).
+Volatility Management Overlay (VMO), and 3.)
+Tail Risk Management (TRM).
 Together these strategies will allow the Fund to attempt to manage short-term volatility, mitigate risk and/or improve returns under certain market conditions.
-To execute this overlay strategy, the Fund (either directly or through its subsidiary in the case of commodity exposure) invests in long and/or short positions in exchange-traded futures and/or currency forward contracts across a variety of asset classes, which include, but are not limited to, stocks, bonds, commodities, and currencies.
+To execute this overlay strategy, the Fund invests in long and/or short positions in exchange-traded futures contracts across a variety of asset classes, which include, but are not limited to, stocks, bonds, and currencies.

-- 1. The TAA Overlay seeks to improve the Fund's risk return profile through the tactical use of futures and/or currency forward contracts.
+- 1. TAA Overlay seeks to improve the Fund's risk/return profile through the tactical use of futures contracts.
 The TAA Overlay uses qualitative and quantitative inputs to guide equity and fixed income exposures in the Fund.
-The TAA Overlay may increase exposures to a given asset class under certain market conditions while decreasing exposure during others. - 2.
+Dependent upon market conditions, the TAA Overlay may increase or decrease exposures to a given asset class. - 2.
+VMO seeks to keep the Fund's short-term volatility in-line with its strategic long-term target.
+The VMO uses quantitative inputs and strives to decrease the portfolio's effective equity exposure when projected equity market volatility is higher than average, and increasing the portfolio's effective equity exposure when projected equity market volatility is lower than average.
+The VMO may increase exposures to a given asset class under certain market conditions while decreasing exposure during others. - 3.
 TRM is a quantitatively driven, structured hedging component developed to help reduce portfolio losses during severe market downturns.
 TRM will only seek to decrease market exposure under certain market conditions.
-When a portfolio breaches a certain value on the downside, downside protection (or hedge) may be added to decrease market exposure using futures.
-This component also systematically takes hedge profit by reducing downside protection after a severe portfolio decline. - 3.
-The RRO seeks to improve the Fund's risk return profile using derivative (futures, forwards, swaps, and options).
-RRO uses multiple components that focuses on qualitative and quantitative signals that capture the level, breath and persistence of inflation and will look to provide upside returns in inflationary environments while providing downside protection when market shocks increase correlation amongst diversified assets.
+When Multi-Asset Funds 35 a portfolio breaches a certain value on the downside, downside protection (or hedge) may be added to decrease market exposure using futures.
+This component also systematically takes hedge profit by reducing downside protection after a severe portfolio decline.